luisgbamaral/luisgbamaral/README.md

 **Economist & Computer Scientist | AI Researcher | CTO**

 I am a researcher focused on the intersection of **Computational Economics, Time Series Forecasting, and Applied Computational Intelligence**.
-My goal is to bridge the gap between rigorous statistical methods and modern machine learning to solve complex social problems.
+I am interested in combining statistics and machine learning to solve complex social problems.

 ---

 ### 🚀Current Professional Activities

 - **CTO at PredIATech:** Leading the development of AI solutions for public security ("AI for Good"), focusing on spatio-temporal crime prediction.
-- **Data Engineer** Developed data platforms to support public policy management for the Government of Pernambuco.
+- **Data Engineer:** Developed data platforms to support public policy management for the Government of Pernambuco.

 ---